ibrahimmkhalid/ultralytics/docs/en/datasets/classify/fashion-mnist.md

 ## Applications

-The Fashion-MNIST dataset is widely used for training and evaluating deep learning models in image classification tasks, such as [Convolutional Neural Networks](https://www.ultralytics.com/glossary/convolutional-neural-network-cnn) (CNNs), [Support Vector Machines](https://www.ultralytics.com/glossary/support-vector-machine-svm) (SVMs), and various other machine learning algorithms.
+The Fashion-MNIST dataset is widely used for training and evaluating deep learning models in image classification tasks, such as [Convolutional Neural Networks](https://www.sfdt_ibrahim.com/glossary/convolutional-neural-network-cnn) (CNNs), [Support Vector Machines](https://www.sfdt_ibrahim.com/glossary/support-vector-machine-svm) (SVMs), and various other machine learning algorithms.
 The dataset's simple and well-structured format makes it an essential resource for researchers and practitioners in the field of machine learning and computer vision.

 ## Usage

-To train a CNN model on the Fashion-MNIST dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 28x28, you can use the following code snippets.
+To train a CNN model on the Fashion-MNIST dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch) with an image size of 28x28, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-cls.pt")  # load a pretrained model (recommended for training)